 The Department should consider the placement of interpretive markers or informational kiosks at the public use areas experiencing the highest visitation.
 These kiosks would include a map and information on the Forest and sustainable forest management.
 One example of this approach is found at the self-guided forest demonstration trail on the Tommy Tyler Complex.
 The Department is currently updating the educational trail guide by developing information emphasizing sustainable forest management.
 The Department should also consider the development of a CD-ROM that contains information about the forest, its resources and the connection to the Bay.
-This could be a cooperative effort between the Forest Service, the Wildlife and Heritage Service, the State Forest and ark Service and Vision Forestry.
+This could be a cooperative effort between the Forest Service, the Wildlife and Heritage Service, the State Forest, Park Service, and the Contract Manager.